Agustina S. Paglayan

 I study what motivates politicians to provide more access and/or better quality education, as well as the long-term repercussions of education policy choices.
-I use original datasets spanning long periods of time to study these issues in developing and developed countries, especially in Latin America and the United States.
+I use original datasets spanning long periods of time to study these issues in developing and developed countries, especially in Latin America, Europe, and the United States.

 Before pursuing an academic career, I worked on a range of public policy issues from macroeconomic to labor to education policy in small think tanks and at the World Bank and IDB.
 These experiences have informed the questions I study and how I think about the world.